The usual standard of care for the management of uncomplicated appendicitis continues to be operative.

 Intravenous antibiotics (e.g., cefoxitin or piperacillin/tazobactam) should be started immediately and continued until the patient becomes afebrile and the leukocytosis is corrected.
 For more severe infections, a carbapenem antibiotic may be used as a single agent.
 Combination antibiotic regimens may also be used based on local sensitivities and protocols.

 In adults, the choice of appendectomy generally depends upon the experience of the surgeon.
-Studies have shown laparoscopic appendectomy to have better cosmetic results, shorter length of hospital stay, reduced postoperative pain, and reduced risk of wound infection, when compared with open appendectomy. [ ] Laparoscopic appendectomy is recommended for uncomplicated appendicitis, as well as complicated and perforated appendicitis.
+Studies have shown laparoscopic appendectomy to have better cosmetic results, shorter length of hospital stay, reduced postoperative pain, and reduced risk of wound infection, compared with open appendectomy. [ ] Laparoscopic appendectomy is recommended for uncomplicated appendicitis, as well as complicated and perforated appendicitis.
 It is also considered the safest approach in obese patients.
-However, open appendectomy is considered to be the safest approach in pregnant women.

 Use of this content is subject to our disclaimer